JSON Schema: A Complete Guide for Developers

 "additionalProperties": false

-}This schema says: the data must be an object with three properties — name (string), age (integer), and email (string) — all of which are required, and no other properties are allowed.
+}This schema says the data must be an object with three required properties: name (string), age (integer), and email (string).
+No other properties are allowed.

 Why Use JSON Schema?

-- API validation — validate request bodies and query parameters before your code processes them.
-Reject malformed data at the boundary.
+- API validation lets you validate request bodies and query parameters before your code processes them, rejecting malformed data at the boundary.

-- Documentation — a schema is both human-readable documentation and machine-enforceable validation.
+- A schema serves double duty as documentation, since it is both human-readable and machine-enforceable for validation.
 Tools like Swagger/OpenAPI use JSON Schema to document API contracts.

-- Code generation — generate TypeScript types, form validators, or database models from a schema.
+- Code generation is straightforward too: TypeScript types, form validators, and database models can all be generated from a schema.

-- Configuration validation — validate config files (e.g., VS Code settings, ESLint configs) to catch typos and invalid values.
+- Configuration validation works the same way, validating config files (e.g., VS Code settings, ESLint configs) to catch typos and invalid values.

-- Testing — assert that API responses match the expected shape in integration tests.
+- Testing benefits as well, since you can assert that API responses match the expected shape in integration tests.

 JSON Schema Data Types